Black (YoungBoy Never Broke Again song)

 "Black" is a song by American rapper YoungBoy Never Broke Again, released on January 4, 2023 as a promotional single from his album I Rest My Case (2023).
 It was produced by Jasiah, Kid Krazy, and Powers Pleasant.

 Composition

 Robin Murray of Clash wrote that the song shows an "explosive anthem, the kind of arena-level trap.
 Critics further note that the track "come[s] equipped with the buzzsaw synthesizers, sci-fi laser blasts, and pounding 808s."

 Music video

 An accompanying music video was released on January 6, 2022.
-It finds YoungBoy inviting fans to his Utah home where he and his fans have a snowball fight while are seen dancing and getting "sturdy".
+It finds YoungBoy inviting fans to his Utah home where they have a snowball fight and are seen dancing and getting "sturdy".